wp-plugins/excitel-click-to-call/readme.txt

 5. Open Widgets section and click Widget is active checkbox and press Save button to enable widget on your website.

 == Screenshots ==
-1. Log in to select appropriate widgets Excitel
+1. Please enter your email and password from [excitel.ru](http://excitel.ru/ “excitel.ru”) to select the appropriate widgets
 2. Select the widget that you want to add to the site
-3. Select the widget that you want to delete from the site
+3. You can delete widget from the site.
-4. Example placed Excitel widget
+4. Enjoy.
+You can see widget's button on you site.
-5. Example placed Excitel widget
+5. User can hover over the button and press Call button.

 == Changelog ==
 = 1.0 =